zimmertr/Kubernetes-Manifests/Grafana/README.md

 **Summary:**

-These manifests are used to deploy an instance of *Grafana, Prometheus, and Alertmanager*.
+These manifests are used to deploy an instance of *Grafana, InfluxDB, Prometheus, and Alertmanager*.

 Approximate Deployment Time: 1-5 minutes